 Gail Carriger writes books that are hugs, mostly comedies of manners mixed with steampunk, urban fantasy, and sci-fi (plus cozy queer joy as G. L. Carriger).
 These include the Parasol Protectorate, Custard Protocol, Tinkered Stars, and San Andreas Shifter series for adults, and the Finishing School and Tinkered Starsong series for young adults.
 Also nonfiction: The Heroine’s Journey.
 She is published in many languages, has over a million books in print, over a dozen New York Times and USA Today bestsellers, and starred reviews in Publishers Weekly, Booklist, Kirkus, and Romantic Times.

 Her first book, Soulless, made Audible’s Best list, was a Publishers Weekly Best Book, an IndieBound Notable, and a Locus Recommended Read.
 She has received the American Library Association’s Alex Award, the Prix Julia Verlanger, the Elbakin Award, the Steampunk Chronicle‘s Reader’s Choice Award, and a Starburner Award.
 She was once an archaeologist and is fond of shoes, cephalopods, and tea.
 Get early access, specials, and exclusives via her website gailcarriger.com

-New York Times bestselling author and ex-archaeologist Gail Carriger writes to cope with being raised in obscurity by an expatriate Brit and an incurable curmudgeon.
+New York Times bestselling author and ex-archaeologist Gail (G.L.)
+Carriger writes to cope with being raised in obscurity by an expatriate Brit and an incurable curmudgeon.
 She escaped small town life and inadvertently acquired several degrees in higher learning, a fondness for cephalopods, and a chronic tea habit.
 She then traveled the historic cities of Europe, subsisting entirely on biscuits secreted in her handbag.

-Gail Carriger head shots available for use by the press, please attribute photographer.
+Gail Carriger head shots available for use by the press.
+Please attribute photographer.

 by Vanessa Applegate